OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 vintner instances resolve --instance artifacts --inputs examples/unfurl-artifacts/tests/enterprise/inputs.yaml
 ```

-You can optionally inspect the generated service template.
+We can optionally inspect the generated service template.
 This template contains only the elements required for the enterprise plan.
 Notably, the enterprise deployment artifacts is present and configured to use the MySQL dialect.